cancerevo/AmpliconPE/README.md

 ## Why _not_ use PEAR?

-Because alignined the forward and reverse reads to a reference sequence, rather than each-other, is faster and less error-prone.
+Because aligning the forward and reverse reads to a reference sequence, rather than each other, is faster and less error-prone.
 Also, our functionality is built around years of expreience addressing biases and contaminations in barcoding project.
 However, PEAR works fine.